Find out who should freeze eggs

 Women often come to our Austin egg freezing experts with questions about who should freeze eggs.
 Fertility preservation in the form of egg freezing can give a woman the freedom and flexibility to become a mother when she’s ready.
 Our physicians also recommend the procedure to women who are preparing to undergo medical procedures, such as chemotherapy or radiation therapy, that could damage their reproductive potential.

-Who should freeze eggs?
-Women in the following situations may benefit from fertility preservation:
+Women in the following situations may benefit from fertility preservation.

 Age matters for fertility preservation

 Our Austin egg freezing specialists urge women to consider freezing their eggs in their 20s or 30s because egg quality and quantity decrease with age.
 Not only does a woman have fewer eggs in her 40s than she does in her 20s or 30s, those eggs are also more likely to produce chromosomally abnormal embryos.
 Freezing your eggs at a younger age gives you a better chance for a successful pregnancy in the future.

 Contact us if you would like to schedule an appointment to learn more about egg freezing.